kai3341/nuitkabs/README.md

 headers.
 It will be good if you install `ccache`

 # Usage
-NBuild is really thin wrapper over Nuitka.
-The first thing you have to create `nbuild.yaml` file in root of your project.
+NuitkaBS is really thin wrapper over Nuitka.
+The first thing you have to create `nuitkabs.yaml` file in root of your project.
 The most keys you see in `YAML` config you can find in nuitka documentation.
 Example:

 ```